Jujstme/LiveSplit.HaloInfinite/README.md

 * Hit OK to save settings.

 ## Halo Infinite speedrunning leaderboards
-Check <a href="https://haloruns.com/leaderboards/infinite/">leaderboard</a> on the HaloRuns.com website.
+Check the <a href="https://haloruns.com/leaderboards/infinite/">leaderboards</a> on the HaloRuns.com website.